-ARM's attributable beneficial interest in Modikwa's operations is 41.5%.
-The other 50% is held by Anglo Platinum.
+ARM's attributable beneficial interest in Modikwa's operations is 41.5%, 8.5% is held by the Modikwa Communities and 50% is held by Anglo American Platinum.

-Modikwa platinum underground mine is situated some 15 kilometres north of Burgersfort and 15 kilometres east of Steelpoort, along the border between the Mpumalanga and Limpopo provinces in South Africa.
+Modikwa platinum underground mine is situated some 15 kilometres north of Burgersfort and 15 kilometres North West of Steelpoort, along the border between the Mpumalanga and Limpopo provinces in South Africa.
 Located at longitude 30°10'E and latitude 24°40'S, the site is accessed via the R37 road between Polokwane and Burgersfort.